About Us Contact Shop

 Also, they are normally comprised of neutral colors with maybe one hue as the defining color.

 Side Note: I would recommend creating a capsule wardrobe for each season of the year.
+That way your seasonal pieces are always getting worn and the sorting and simplifying process is a bit more speedy.

 1. Know the Basics